joomla-projects/gsoc21_core-enhancements/README_GSoC.md

 PR Link: https://github.com/joomla/joomla-cms/pull/35228

 The primary aim for this task was to refactor the code in order to enhance the code re-usability and eliminate redundancy.
+It eliminates redundancy by merging the different files that were made for the Model, View, Controller and Template of the featured articles and all articles into a common MVC.
 <br>

 ### [A] New Selector Dropdown